-A critical sour well is a sour gas well that could potentially release large quantities of hydrogen sulphide (H2S), causing significant harm to nearby people.
-When deciding if a sour gas well should be considered critical, the Alberta Energy Regulator (AER) examines factors such as how complex the drilling will be and how many people live in the community.
+A critical sour well is a well that could potentially release large quantities of hydrogen sulphide (H2S), causing significant harm to people nearby.
+When deciding if a sour gas well should be considered critical, the Alberta Energy Regulator (AER) examines factors such as the complexity of drilling the well and how many people live in the nearby community.

 Sour gas is natural gas that contains some amount of H2S.
 H2S is the chemical formula for hydrogen sulphide, a toxic gas formed by the breakdown of organic materials.
-It can be found in natural gas, oil, sewage, swamps, and stockyards and in the processing of pulp and paper.
+It can be found in natural gas, oil, sewage, swamps, stockyards, and pulp and paper processing.
 The gas is colourless, but you can recognize its “rotten egg” smell even at low concentrations.

 How do you decide to classify a well as critical?

-All applications to the AER to drill oil or gas wells must take into account the possibility of encountering sour gas.
-If the AER’s first evaluation shows that there may be H2S, then the application is examined further.
+All applications to the AER to drill a well must consider the possibility of encountering sour gas.
+If the AER’s initial evaluation shows that H2S may be a factor, we will examine the application further.

 We consider two major criteria to determine whether a sour well should be classified as critical:

-- the distance of the well from an urban centre or public facility, such as a major recreational facility, and
+- the distance of the well from an urban centre or public facility (e.g., a recreational facility), and

-- the potential H2S release rate during the drilling stage.
+- the potential H2S release rate during drilling.

-The potential H2S release rate is determined by both the percentage of H2S in the gas and the rate at which H2S can be delivered to the surface.
-This is measured in cubic metres per second at standard pressure and temperature (101.3 kilopascals, 15.5°C).
+The potential H2S release rate is determined by the percentage of H2S in the gas and the rate at which H2S can be delivered to the surface.
+The release rate is measured in cubic metres per second (m3/s) at standard pressure and temperature (101.3 kilopascals, 15.5°C).

-For example, a well may have both a weak flow of gas with only 1 per cent H2S content but still be critical if it is very close to a town.
-But a gas well with 10 per cent H2S content that is located in a remote location without people nearby might not be classified as critical.
+For example, a well with a weak flow of gas and a 1% H2S content would be classified as critical if it were very close to a town.
+But a gas well with 10% H2S content in a remote location with no people nearby might not be classified as critical.

 What special planning is required for a critical well?

-A critical well requires a detailed drilling plan that addresses all aspects of a proposed operation.
-We consider two major criteria to determine whether a sour well should be classified as critical:
+A critical well requires a detailed drilling plan that addresses all aspects of a proposed operation, including

 - well design,